 Iowa The Canteen Lunch in the Alley (Ottumwa) A narrow old-school lunch counter famous for loose-meat sandwiches and fast, no-frills service.

-Kansas Stroud's (Kansas City, Kansas) Pan-fried chicken, mashed potatoes, and a Kansas-style comfort meal that feels timeless.
+Kansas Stroud's (Kansas City, Kansas) Pan-fried chicken, mashed potatoes, and a Kansas-style comfort meal that still feels timeless.

 Minnesota Spoon and Stable (Minneapolis) Seasonal Midwestern cooking with polished service and a modern downtown dining-room feel.